 In addition to primary breast augmentation, Irvine plastic surgeon Dr. Andrew Smith performs revision surgery for women who want or need changes at some point after their initial breast augmentation.
 Revision surgery is typically more involved than the initial procedure, and should be undertaken only by a board-certified plastic surgeon with extensive experience in complex breast surgeries.
 As a renowned breast augmentation and reconstruction specialist in Orange County, Dr. Smith has more than 15 years of practicing the intricate surgical techniques required for successful breast revision procedures.

-If you live in Riverside or Orange County and need revision breast augmentation, request a FREE surgical consultation online to meet with Dr. Smith in Irvine, Corona, or Huntington Beach, CA. You can also call his office at (949) 653-7000 to schedule an appointment.
+If you need revision breast augmentation in Irvine, request a FREE surgical consultation online to meet with Dr. Smith in Irvine or Orange County CA. You can also call his office at (949) 653-7000 to schedule an appointment.

 When you choose Dr. Smith, you’re choosing a breast specialist who